Intelligent banknote neutralisation system: History

-In Europe the design of intelligent systems to protect valuables began in 1980.
+In Europe, the design of intelligent systems to protect valuables began in 1980.
 The overall goal was to create a secure system to provide additional security for cash-in-transit.
 The very first IBNS prototype using coloured smoke as neutralisation agent was invented by Spinnaker International Ltd in 1982.
-This made use of very lightweight and simple to use containers.
+This made use of lightweight and easy to use containers.

 In 1990, the first case of safety ink as a neutralizing agent was accepted to be used in soft-skinned vehicles.

-At the same time in Sweden IBNS systems manufactured by Spinnaker, were being used in non-armoured and partially armoured vehicles, demonstrating that this was a viable alternative to cash transportation with armoured trucks.
+At the same time, in Sweden, IBNS systems manufactured by Spinnaker were being used in non-armoured and partially armoured vehicles, demonstrating that this was a viable alternative to cash transportation with armoured trucks.
 The Swedish market decided to progress with IBNS boxes for cash transport.

-In 1991 France changed its regulations to allow the use of IBNS in soft-skinned vehicles.
+In 1991, France changed its regulations to allow the use of IBNS in soft-skinned vehicles.
 The French CIT company VALTIS was the first to implement such a system to service three regional banks.
-In 2002, Banque de France implemented an international procedure to treat and exchange neutralized banknotes for CIT professionals.
+In 2002, Bank of France implemented an international procedure to treat and exchange neutralized banknotes for CIT professionals.
 In 2003, the European Central Bank made a decision that defined the process and cost of exchanging neutralized Euro Banknotes among all National Central Banks in Europe.
-In 2005, Banque de France implemented a special procedure regarding the treatment of stained banknotes deposited by private persons.
+In 2005, Bank of France implemented a special procedure regarding the treatment of stained banknotes deposited by private persons.
 In 2007, Sweden implemented a national regulation making the use of IBNS by CIT obligatory.
 The same year, the Belgian government also implemented a national regulation imposing the use of IBNS for cash-in-transit.

 In 2010, the European Commission finalized a European regulation to harmonize cross-border cash transportation by road.
 The use of non-armoured vehicles in combination with IBNS is one of two accepted methods of transportation.

 Concept

 The concept of an IBNS is based upon the notion that criminals seek to maximize their reward while minimizing the potential cost of the crime.
 Intelligent Banknote Neutralisation Systems remove the anticipated reward of the crime and increase the risk of being caught.
 Reducing the reward of the crime is done by permanently marking the cash as stolen with an indelible security ink or bonding agent.
 Tracers and markers added to the ink or bonding agent provide forensic evidence linking the criminal to the crime scene, increasing the risk of being caught.

-IBNS focuses on using technology to protect people, valuables and equipment whilst minimizing the use of weapons and armoured vehicles.